abbreviatedman/node-express-mongodb-unit-04-bcrypt/4d-bcrypt-login-app/readme.md

 - In the terminal, use command `node index.js` to start up the server.
 Navigate to `localhost:3000/` in the browser to test that the application works.

 - Refresh your MongoDB Compass to see the `login-app` database.
 The `pokemons` collection should be empty to begin with.
-Select it, click on the green `ADD DATA` button, select `import file`, and select the `allPokemon.json` file found on the models folder of this appliction
+Select it, click on the green `ADD DATA` button, select `import file`, and select the `allPokemon.json` file found on the models folder of this application

 - In the browser, navigate to `http://localhost:3000/allMons` to make sure it can be seen on the client side